-I’m a bit wary/skeptical about this whole “Flipped Classroom” idea and how it works in practice.
+I’m a bit wary/skeptical about whole “Flipped Classroom” idea and how it works in practice.

 Diana Laufenberg spoke for me, also, in some of her tweets about the concept: